 When leaving home

 When it comes to kids playing with other unvaccinated children, experts say they likely don’t need a mask if they’re playing outdoors.
 But the risk increases indoors – and many experts suggest that unvaccinated kids should keep their masks on if playing inside with others who also aren’t vaccinated.
-When it comes to schools, the CDC recommends to keep calm and carry on with preventative measures (aka masks and social distancing) to protect unvaccinated students.

-When at summer camp
+When at school

 If you’re still not sure if certain activities are safe for you and your family, this online risk calculator might help.